 In every negative review, look at the positives.
 If a customer thinks in a particular way about your business, maybe it’s for the better.
 Look at key insights in negative salon reviews, and understand where you’re going wrong.
 Use this as an opportunity to engage with your customers.
 Salon owners should look at bad reviews as early warning signals to address the problems before they can escalate.
 When you connect with customers, you can apologize to them for the given experience, and request them to take down the defamatory salon ratings.
 You can also negate bad feedback by showcasing your salon’s unique strengths.

 MioSalon, salon software, has been specially curated for the beauty business.
 It is the best way to filter negative reviews online and make sure only the positive ones are highlighted.
 Good feedback and positive reviews are a great way to stay ahead of the curve on search engines too.
 When potential customers search for your salon on Google, they will only see positive salon reviews.
 Maintaining your salon image is our forte.
-To sign-up for a FREE trial, visit https://www.miosalon.com/signup.
+To sign-up, schedule a free demo.